RTL Logo

 The changes directly affect citizenship applications by jure sanguinis, especially Italian-Brazilians.
 But legal experts point out that the proposal goes against recent Italian doctrine and jurisprudence.

-“The loss of the status civitatis without the indispensable voluntaristic and spontaneous element aimed at obtaining foreign citizenship”, state Giovanni Bonato and Riccardo De Simone in a study published after several rulings by the Court of Roma.
+“The loss of the status civitatis "Without the indispensable element of voluntarism and spontaneity directed towards obtaining foreign citizenship," state Giovanni Bonato and Riccardo De Simone in a study published following several rulings by the Court of Rome.

-Between 2021 and 2022, the Corte d'Appello ruled on a series of appeals from the Ministry of the Interior and reaffirmed, on several occasions, that the Italian citizenship can only be lost by express waiver, never by naturalization automatically.
+Between 2021 and 2022, the Court of Appeals ruled on a series of appeals from the Ministry of the Interior and reaffirmed, on several occasions, that Italian citizenship can only be lost through express renunciation, never through automatic naturalization.

 Ruling No. 6640/2021, for example, rejected the argument of the Brazilian “Great Naturalization” as a cause for loss of citizenship.
 “The loss of citizenship could only result from an initiative by the citizen who expressed a clear desire to obtain another nationality,” the decision highlighted.

-In a similar position, sentence no. 1496/2022 considered the so-called “tacit waiver” through supposedly conclusive behaviors to be legally invalid.
-For the Court, an express manifestation of the will to give up the Italian citizenship, and the simple fact of acquiring another nationality is not enough.
+In a similar ruling, judgment no. 1496/2022 deemed the so-called "tacit renunciation" through supposedly conclusive behaviors legally invalid.
+According to the Court, an express manifestation of the will to renounce Italian citizenship is essential, and the mere fact of acquiring another nationality is not sufficient.

 Case law also recognizes that descendants born in countries that adopt the jus soli, like Brazil, can hold two citizenships from birth.
 “The descendant, even if born abroad before Law No. 555/1912, has two citizenships from birth and retains them, unless expressly waived”, states sentence No. 1681/2022.